jak-inventions/EText/README.md

-# EText
-EText is a messaging app that combines aspects of texting and emailing to make a unique messaging experience.
-## Formal, yet efficient
-EText functions primarily like a texting app, but features extra capabilities, and customization for messages, allowing it to also be used in a formal environment.
+#EText - React Native Build
+This is a build of EText in React Native